 - Avoid irritants.
 Don't use oily or greasy cosmetics, sunscreens, hairstyling products or acne concealers.
 Use products labeled water-based or noncomedogenic, which means they are less likely to cause acne.

 - Watch what touches your skin.
 Keep your hair clean and off your face.
 Also avoid resting your hands or objects on your face.
 Tight clothing or hats also can pose a problem, especially if you're sweating.
 Sweat and oils can contribute to acne.

-Medication also can be used to treat pregnancy acne but any medication applied to your skin or swallowed during pregnancy can enter your bloodstream and affect your baby.
-While most ingredients in over-the-counter topical acne treatments haven't been studied in pregnancy, typically only small amounts are absorbed into the skin.
+Medication also can be used to treat pregnancy acne.
+However, medications applied to the skin or swallowed during pregnancy can enter your bloodstream and affect the baby.
+While most ingredients in topical acne treatments available without a prescription haven't been studied in pregnancy, typically only small amounts are absorbed into the skin.
 This makes it unlikely that the treatments would pose a risk to a developing baby.

-If you're concerned about pregnancy acne, consult your dermatologist or your health care provider.
+If you're concerned about pregnancy acne, consult your health care provider.
 Together you can weigh the benefits and risks of various treatment options.

 Last Updated Apr 26, 2022